Sunday, February 27, 2011

 The dead never come back to life and I know that since I've almost died on several occasions from motorcycle accidents, beatings, and chemical misjudgments.
 These brushes with death must not have been too serious, because my soul was never enveloped by the tunnel of light.

 When I returned to the USA from Thailand in 2008, my friends and family recited the list of the missing.
 Few of the deceased were close, however I was deeply saddened by the demise of Howie Hermann.
-The owner of our diamond exchange was a 15 year-old at heart.
-He and I met at the 2nd Avenue Deli on Monday nights for a sandwich and then drove over to the 20th Street shooting range.
+The owner of our diamond exchange was a fifteen year-old at heart.
+He and I met at the 2nd Avenue Deli on Monday nights for a sandwich and then drove over to the West 20th Street shooting range.
 His other friends pulled a few rounds on their personal weapons, but Howie would bring special guns for me.

 22 Sportsmans.